accuware/gstreamer/README.md

 `Edge` behaviour is unknown and I could not find any way to make `Safari` establishing a connection to `localhost` while being loaded from a secured server.

 If you are unable to make this run, you can still let the Accuware Server obtain the video directly.
-For this specify your public (!)
-RTSP stream address in the parameter line.
+For this specify your **public** RTSP stream address in the parameter line.

 e.g.